 His first two collections were both Poetry Book Society Recommendations: Thinking of Happiness (Peterloo, 1991) and The Tightrope Wedding (Smith/Doorstop, 1999), which was also shortlisted for the T S Eliot Prize.
 Permission to Breathe (Smith/Doorstop, 2004) was followed by The Man Alone: New & Selected Poems (Smith/Doorstop, 2008).

 In the spring of 2005 he was awarded an Arts Council International Writing Fellowship at the Banff Centre in Canada.

-In addition to ongoing issues of Smiths Knoll, his work as an editor includes:
+In addition to fifty issues of Smiths Knoll, his work as an editor includes:

 The Aldeburgh Poetry Festival Anthology 1989-1998